You wouldn’t believe how actually easy is it to transform naturally from fat to fit in a year.

 I wanted to finish my workout or else I miss my potential gains from pull exercises that week.
 I overcame the pain and pushed my reps through.

-Next morning, I felt a constant sharp pain coming from my lower back.
+The next morning, I felt a constant sharp pain coming from my lower back.
 I was seriously injured for the first time in history.
 I couldn’t even do one pull up or any other back exercises for the next two months.

 This was the first time I started to have concerns about keeping proper form while lifting.
-I knew nothing about how to activate the right muscles, or why is it good to tense core for stabilisation purposes, or when to avoid dangerous lifting exercises.
+I knew nothing about how to activate the right muscles, or why is it good to tense core for stabilization purposes, or when to avoid dangerous lifting exercises.

 I was completely lost, without any training direction.
 There was no ThenX program to help me out.
 I had no idea what to do next.

-On the upside, back injury forced me to fill my rest days with non-lifting exercises, that would keep me challenged.
+On the upside, a back injury forced me to fill my rest days with non-lifting exercises, that would keep me challenged.
 Luckily at that time, Gabo Saturno, a former ThenX member, left ThenX and started his own Youtube channel.

 I liked how Gabo mixes calisthenics exercises with yoga practice.
-So I started to follow his tutorials on flexibility, mobility and hand-balancing.
+So I started to follow his tutorials on flexibility, mobility, and hand-balancing.

 Fun fact, without mobility and flexibility, you can’t do handstand press.
 It is not about shoulder strength at all.

-How I started learning muscle ups
+How I started learning muscle-ups

-Two months-off resulted in significant loss in endurance and pull up strength.
+Two months-off resulted in a significant loss in endurance and pull up strength.
 If my max was 12 reps half a year ago, I could do only 2 reps now.

-Never-mind, I will just train pull ups every second day in the morning before going to work.
+Never-mind, I will just train pull-ups every second day in the morning before going to work.
 If muscle memory really exists, then I will reach my max reps in no time.

 Well, It doesn’t work that way.
 I never reached my max again.

-Rebuilding pull ups endurance was an important requirement for assisted muscle up training.
+Rebuilding pull-ups endurance was an important requirement for assisted muscle up training.